emad-elsaid/emad-elsaid.github.io/_posts/2020-11-20-Why I became a software developer.md

 these computer programs and websites that are very beautiful and useful for everyone.

-In high school they thought us Microsoft Visual Basic 6.0 this is where I was a constant visitor to the computer lab, I learned also Macromedia Flash 5.0 there. built my first simple applications. learned mixing musing in Fruity loops and many other applications that a demo version of it was in the magazine CD I tried
+At high school they taught us Microsoft Visual Basic 6.0 this is where I was a constant visitor to the computer lab, I learned also Macromedia Flash 5.0 there. built my first simple applications. learned mixing musing in Fruity loops and many other applications that a demo version of it was in the magazine CD I tried